tahoe-lafs/tahoe-lafs/docs/specifications/url.rst

 The hash component of a version 1 NURL differs in three ways from the prior version.

-1. The hash function used is SHA3-224 instead of SHA1.
+1. The hash function used is SHA-256, to match RFC 7469.
-   The security of SHA1 `continues to be eroded`_.
+   The security of SHA1 `continues to be eroded`_; Latacora `SHA-2`_.
-   Contrariwise SHA3 is currently the most recent addition to the SHA family by NIST.
-   The 224 bit instance is chosen to keep the output short and because it offers greater collision resistance than SHA1 was thought to offer even at its inception
-   (prior to security research showing actual collision resistance is lower).
 2. The hash is computed over the certificate's SPKI instead of the whole certificate.
    This allows certificate re-generation so long as the public key remains the same.
    This is useful to allow contact information to be updated or extension of validity period.